 One opportunity that arises from divorce is the chance to create new holiday traditions with your children.
 While you may want to maintain older traditions, be open to creating new ones as well.

 Your experienced Columbia County child custody attorney can help you determine whether these options are right for you.
-If you have any questions at all about divorce and anything related to it, call the Law Offices of Kreisher & Gregorowicz.
+If you have any questions at all about divorce and anything related to it, call Kreisher Marshall & Associates, LLC.